 - The procurement or acquisition channel through which Amul buys raw material that is milk from villages and diary co-operatives and sends it to the manufacturing facilities which convert the raw material into a wide range of finished goods.

-- The distribution channel which consists of carrying and forwarding agents, distributors, dealers, and retailers.
+- The distribution channel consists of carrying and forwarding agents, distributors, dealers, and retailers.
 Amul has its own exclusive showrooms where all Amul products are available.